 Watching the Tigua dancers perform the ancient dance, hearing the drum, you instantly realize that this story means much more than we even realized.

-Walking over we are able to catch Candidate Femath gives us a brief introduction to her biggest supporter, her little girl, before her mother-in-law whisked her off so MarySue and her husband can go block walk with the team.
+Walking over we are able to catch candidate Femath who gives us a brief introduction to her biggest supporter…her little girl.
+She is able to get in a quick hug and a kiss before Femath’s mother-in-law whisked her off so MarySue and her husband can go block walk with the team.

 MarySue comes from the generational Silvas/ Beltran family.
 Her grandparents, Pablo and Herminia Silvas, were actually the ones who were responsible for getting the tribe federal recognition back in the 1970s.
-It makes sense that that same spirit of organization and political action would carry on in their granddaughter.
-It makes the impact of what she (Femath) is doing THAT MUCH BIGGER when you really think about and recall all the atrocious acts taken against Native Americans in our United States history.
-The Pueblo of Ysleta del Sur existed before this was even Texas…and now here we are in 2018 and MarySue Femath is the first in Texas, to ever run for state legislature.
+It makes sense that that same spirit of organization and political action would carry on to their granddaughter.
+When you really think about and recall all the atrocious acts taken against Native Americans in United States history, it makes the impact of what she (Femath) is doing THAT MUCH BIGGER.
+The Ysleta del Sur Pueblo existed before this was even Texas…and now here we are in 2018 and MarySue Femath is the first in Texas to ever run for state legislature.
 Take a moment to let that sink in…

 Listening to her mother, Dora, we realized that MarySue comes from a deep lineage for the tribe.
 Outside the cultural center is a statue dedicated to Femath’s great – great grandmother, Nestora Piarote, who has over 870 direct descendants within the Tigua tribe.
 Femath’s own mother helped bring accessibility to health care services for the tribe years before they were able have a clinic built.
 It seems historic women run in the family.

-We walked a few blocks in the residential area of the reservation and as I asked MarySue different questions, I noticed neighbors who were driving and walking along would stop to wave and tell her, “we are with you, MarySue!”
+We walked a few blocks in the residential area of the reservation and as I asked MarySue different questions neighbors who were driving and walking along made sure to stop and show her support with a wave and tell her, “we are with you, MarySue!”

 Returning to the beginning, we headed back to the cultural center.
-The candidate introduced me to two young dancers, then remembered the earlier questions about misconceptions, “this is another misconceptions, this is not a costume, it is regalia, this cannot be bought at Wal-Mart, it has to be handmade, everything is handmade.”
+The candidate introduced me to two young dancers, with great pride she explained to me the significance of what the dancers were wearing, “this is another misconceptions, this is not a costume, it is regalia, this cannot be bought at Wal-Mart, it has to be handmade, everything is handmade.”

-Femath’s mother worked in the city but is also the seamstress, for the tribe and her mother before her was also a seamstress.
-When you look at the different regalia, the ‘Ribbon Dresses’ were what the young women had on that day, but there is ceremonial regalia and of course regular daily wear.
-So a seamstress must have knowledge of all the pieces and significance, not an easy task, so it has been passed down from generation to generation.
+Femath’s mother, Dora, worked in the city but is also the seamstress for the tribe, her mother before her was also a seamstress.
+Dora walked us through the details of the ‘Ribbon Dresses’ the young women had on, how those differ from ceremonial regalia and regular daily wear.
+In order to make all these different custom garments a seamstress must have knowledge of all the pieces and the significance of the varied elements.
+This is a special craft that has been passed down from generation to generation.

 Election day is March 6, 2018.
 For more information, visit her page at MarySue For 75